weaveworks/weave-gitops-private/docs/rfcs/0003-pipelines-security-context/README.md

 ## Motivation

+Revisiting [pipelines rfc](../0001-pipelines/README.md) to extend security consideration

+>* **what happens if I create a Pipeline refering to a non-existing Namespace or cluster?** The Pipeline's `.status` field reflects the status of each referenced cluster.
+>* However, it will not reflect any state of remote resources on one of these clusters.
+Therefore, a cluster that's not reachable from the pipeline-controller or a non-existing
+>* Namespace on that cluster referred to by a `Pipeline` is not visible in the `Pipeline` resource itself.

 1. Pipelines enables delivering apps to environments.
 2. Environments could span different deployment targets.
 3. Deployment targets has a defined access model given by either RBAC or Tenancy.

 This RFC goes into ensure that pipelines provides good security properties for users and platform

 ### Terminology

 TBA

 ### Goals